Ahmed-El-Zainy/machine-ticket-classifier/README.md

 The BERT-based models used in this pipeline achieved satisfactory accuracy and evaluation metrics, making them an ideal balance between performance and resource efficiency.
 Therefore, deploying these lightweight BERT variants provides a practical and cost-effective solution without sacrificing accuracy or reliability in the classification task

-### Project Structure
+### 7. Project Structure
 ```
-- `data/`: Contains the dataset (pre-labeled and raw).
+  - data/: Contains the dataset (pre-labeled and raw).
-- `notebooks/`: Jupyter notebooks detailing the exploratory data analysis (EDA) and model development process.
+  - notebooks/: Jupyter notebooks detailing the exploratory data analysis (EDA) and model development process.
-- `src/`: Source code for data preprocessing, model training, and evaluation scripts.
+  - src/: Source code for data preprocessing, model training, and evaluation scripts.
-- `results/`: Contains evaluation reports and visualizations of the model's performance.
+  - results/: Contains evaluation reports and visualizations of the model's performance.
-- `README.md`: Detailed instructions on how to run the project and interpret the results.
+  - README.md: Detailed instructions on how to run the project and interpret the results.
 ```
-s

 ### 7.Getting Started

 1. **Clone the Repository**: